damonallison/javascript/README.md

 ES intentionally resembles Java syntax.
 ES is relaxed to enable it to serve as an easy-to-use scripting language.

-* Variables do not have to have it's type declared.
+* Variables do not have types.
+Values have types.
+Variables are only containers for values.
 * Types are not associated with properties.
 * Properties can be added to objects dynamically by assigning values to them.
 * Constructors are not required to name or assign values to all or any of the object's properties.